 Steven is a very accomplished keyhole heart surgeon and highly respected amongst his peers.
 In 2003 he began a Keyhole Atrial Fibrillation Surgery programme and became only the second surgeon in the world to perform this procedure.
 Part of this treatment involves the application of a clip to an area of the heart called the left atrial appendage in order to reduce the risk of stroke which may result from clot formation in this appendage.
 Steven was the first surgeon in the world to apply this clip using keyhole surgery.

-His vast experience in heart rhythm ablation will ensure that The Keyhole Heart Clinic continues to offer world class treatments in both traditional and keyhole treatments.
+His vast experience in heart rhythm ablation will ensure that our Essex Heart Clinic continues to offer world class treatments in both traditional and keyhole treatments.

 We interviewed Steven recently in our headquarters at Plexal.